Burgos1337/capture-the-flag-writeups/2020/AUCTF 2020/Miyazaki Trivia/solution.md

 # Miyazaki Trivia writeup

-The first hint in this task point to `robots.txt` file, so let's try to check its content in browser:
+The first hint in this task points to `robots.txt` file, so let's try to check its content in browser:

 ![mt(0)](https://user-images.githubusercontent.com/57829161/78537182-bd9c8380-77f7-11ea-907d-0db6f7200a04.png)